-Cattle are the preferred host for the Cattle Fever Tick, but white-tailed deer, wild pigs and several exotic ungulates including nilgai antelope serve as hosts.
+Cattle are the preferred host for the Cattle Fever Tick, but white-tailed deer and several exotic ungulates including nilgai antelope serve as hosts.

 The technical name for Texas cattle fever is bovine babesiosis, a name related to the organisms that infect the red blood cells of cattle, (scientific names Babesia bigemina and Babesia bovis).
 It is their destruction of the red blood cells that results in anemia, fever and death.

 There are two closely related tick species capable of transmitting these pathogens, one called ‘the cattle tick,’ Rhipicephalus (Boophilus) annulatus, and the other called ‘the southern cattle tick,’ R. microplus.

 Recent expansion of Cattle Fever Tick infestations have resulted in quarantines in Texas counties away from the border counties which comprise the permanent fever tick quarantine zone.

 - Cattle Fever Ticks: Answers to Commonly Asked Questions

 - The Tick App Website for Mobile Devices

 - Cattle Fever Ticks and Cattle Fever (pictures and information)